 \subsection{Statistical Consistency and Explicit Bias Analysis}

-A critical feature of the plug-in CMI estimator is its statistical guaranties on finite batches that can be monitored during training.
-Unlike adversarial discriminators or variational bound estimators that can under-estimate dependence, the sample estimator is \textbf{biased upwards}, effectively serving as a conservative upper bound on the true separation violation.
+A critical feature of the discrete plug-in CMI estimator is that its finite-sample behavior can be monitored during training.
+Unlike adversarial discriminators or variational lower-bound estimators, which may systematically underestimate dependence when the auxiliary model is misspecified or under-optimized, the ordinary discrete plug-in estimator has a positive leading-order asymptotic bias.
+Thus, in the large-sample regime, it tends to be conservative in expectation, while also admitting explicit concentration guarantees.